sawyer-greaves/lab-wiki-test/Lab_Computer_Management_Policies.md

 **Create a user:**

-1. Navigate to the Users menu in Settings.
+1. Navigate to the *Users* menu in Settings.
 2. Unlock the Settings window.
-There is usually a button that says "Unlock" at the top of the window.
+There is usually a button that says *Unlock...* at the top of the window.
 Unlocking the window is like typing `sudo` on the command line.
-3. Click on Add User.
+3. Click on *Add User...*
 4. Specify a name and username.
 Note that the name can have spaces and can be changed later on, but **the username cannot have spaces, cannot be changed, and should typically be all lowercase**.
 For example, the name can be `John Doe` and the username can be `johndoe` or `john`.
 The username is typically automatically populated from the name field so make sure the username is something you're okay with.
 The name will be what is displayed on the login screen.
-The username will also be the name of your home directory.
+The username will be used as the name of your home directory.
 5. Give administrator privileges to the user if necessary.
 6. Specify a password.
 Be sure to follow the rules as explained above.
 7. Assign necessary groups to the user ([see the Linux page for instructions](necessary_skills/Linux.md)).
 If the new user has administrator privileges, they can perform this step from their own user.

 **Remove a user:**

-1. Navigate to the Users menu in Settings.
+1. Navigate to the *Users* menu in Settings.
 2. Unlock the Settings window.
-There is usually a button that says "Unlock" at the top of the window.
+There is usually a button that says *Unlock...* at the top of the window.
 Unlocking the window is like typing `sudo` on the command line.
 3. Select the user you wish to remove.
 You cannot remove the currently logged in user.
-4. Click on Remove User.
+4. Click on *Remove User...*
 5. Choose to delete all user files. **This will remove the user's home directory and everything associated with this user.
 Make sure you have stored any data that you don't want to lose in another location.**

 ---